xHotShotsx/Typology/Socionics/Intertype Relations/Intertype Relations - Group Cohomology.md

 ```A set model can be described as a function model represented as a set, with a function being an element of the set.
 What I mean by an "$E_{16}$ set model" is a set model that precisely models a $C_2^4$ group, which in this case is the vector space associated with the dichotomy system, so the induced relation groups from a dichotomy system, $\mathcal{R}_i$.
 Theoretically, there are up to 16 set models that can be constructed, as there is a total of 16 dichotomy systems, so for each dichotomy system $\mathcal{D}_i$ there is a set model that is acted upon by its corresponding induced relation group.
 Examples of $E_{16}$ set models include both Model L ($\mathcal{M}_{15}$) and Model W.
 ```

 A set model is a set equipped with a well-defined action of some group.
-In the present framework, an $E_{16}$ set model is a set model that carries an action of the group which is the vector space representatio
+In the present framework, an $E_{16}$ set model is a set model that carries an action of the group which is the vector space representation associated with a given dichotomy system.

+For each dichotomy system $\mathcal{D}_{i}$, the induced relation group $\mathcal{R}_